TeemoCell/PW-Control-Panel/README.md

 **Note:** If you receive a 500 error after installation, redo the permissions again.

-If you receive any otther errors please create an [issue](https://github.com/TeemoCell/PW-Control-Panel/issues).
+If you receive any other errors please create an [issue](https://github.com/TeemoCell/PW-Control-Panel/issues).